 Included in our block is 139 ha of complete virgin bush in a single valley catchment, with the remaining areas, including the DoC block, consisting of mainly regenerating bush

-All scheduled events are shown on our calendar.
+All scheduled events are shown on our calender.

-Pest control is ongoing, primarily using DOC 200 traps, and Goodnature's A24 rat traps.
-When possum trapping is active, they are usually off-ground exposed leg traps.
+Pest control is ongoing, primarily using DOC 200 traps, Goodnature's A24 rat traps, and experimenting with AutoTraps' AT220s.
+When intensive possum trapping is occurring, the traps are usually off-ground exposed leg traps.

 Hunters will be operating at the property at irregular intervals.
 All scheduled hunting trips are shown in the calendar.